AlexMekkering/Arch-Linux/docs/udev-rules.md

     ATTRS{interface}=="USB smartcard server"
 ```

-In my case, only `ATTRS{interface` differs between the concerning devices, so that's the unique attribute we're looking for.
+In my case, only `ATTRS{interface}` differs between the concerning devices, so that's the unique attribute we're looking for.
 In addition to this unique attribute, we can take other attributes which are specific for these devices to make the match even more deterministic.
 The attributes which I've chose in this case are `KERNEL`, `SUBSYSTEM` and `DRIVERS`.